-Create this file in
+Create the plist file

 <?xml version="1.0" encoding="UTF-8"?>